3D Printing Holds the Potential to Revolutionise the Future of Healthcare

 3D Bioprinting Increasingly Perceived as a Potentially Non-expensive, and Time-efficient Alternative

 Medical devices often have complex design requisites, internal geometries, or organic forms - like the curves and hollow spaces in a hearing aid, or a heart.
 Moreover, implants are more likely to be accepted by a patient’s body if they have porous surfaces.
 These types of shapes are difficult, rather near to impossible to achieve with the help of traditional manufacturing.
 This is where 3D bioprinting can make the difference.
 Implants, prostheses, devices, anatomical models, and even some tools that need to be designed for different patients could be obtained with the help of 3D bioprinting.
-While with traditional technologies, such a level of customisation is highly expensive, and time-consuming, 3D bioprinting can produce small runs of custom parts - even just one part at a time, eliminating the need for additional costs, tooling, and set-up.
+While with traditional technologies, such a level of customisation is highly expensive, and time-consuming, 3D bioprinting can produce small runs of custom parts - even just one part at a time.
+This would eliminate the need for additional costs, tooling, and set-up, thereby pushing the performance of 3D bioprinting market.

 3D Bioprinting Targets a Massive Demand-Supply Gap in Transplant Space

-Fully-functioning, Transplantable Organs Remains Ultimate Goal of 3D Bioprinting
+Fully Functioning, Transplantable Organs Remain the Ultimate Goal of 3D Bioprinting

-The main component of the 3D bioprinting is the bio-ink (such as cells, biomedical polymers, and bio-signals), which is crucial for the development of functional organs, or tissue structures.
-The technology can be used for fabrication of functional human tissues, or organs such as cartilages, heart, liver, skin, bones, and muscles along with generation of microfluidic models of organs-on-a-chip in the near future.
-As the 3D bioprinting technology continues to progress, healthcare providers, and researchers will continue to explore newer applications - from implants and surgical tools, to tissues and functioning organs such as 3D printed lungs, intestines, liver, and brain.
-A recent research published by Polish researchers throws light on printing prototypes of artificial pancreas.
+The main component of the 3D bioprinting is the printing ink, i.e., bio-ink (such as cells, biomedical polymers, and bio-signals), which is crucial for the development of functional organs, or tissue structures.
+The technology can be used for fabrication of functional human tissues, or organs such as cartilages, heart, liver, skin, bones, and muscles along with generation of microfluidic models of organs-on-a-chip.
+As the 3D bioprinting technology continues to progress, healthcare providers, and researchers will continue to explore newer applications - from implants, and surgical tools, to tissues and functioning organs such as 3D printed lungs, intestines, liver, and brain.
+A recent research study published by a team of Polish researchers throws light on printing prototypes of artificial pancreas.
+These and more such innovations around the technology’s potential role in medicine and healthcare will favour the 3D bioprinting market growth.

 In-situ Bioprinting Remains a Challenge with Multiple Obstacles

-3D bioprinting has impacted everything from spine care to orthotics, and 3D bioprinted tissues are supposed to be applied directly at the point of injury, whether it is the tissue itself, around bones, or on the skin.
+3D bioprinting has impacted everything from spine care to orthotics, and 3D bio-printed tissues are supposed to be applied directly at the point of injury, whether it is the tissue itself, around bones, or on the skin.
 Doctors may be able to scan wounds and spray on layers of cells to heal them faster.
-Tailoring medical solutions to patients, and doctors definitely improves the final outcome.
-Leading companies such as L’Oréal are investing premium into R&D to discover ways to create 3D printed skin.
-3D bioprinted skin is useful not just for humans directly but also for skincare, and other related segments seeking new ways to test their products, study human organ functioning, and test pharmaceutical drugs without requiring living humans, or animals.
-The real challenge facing 3D bioprinting is its overly complicated know-hows, and therefore the associated ethical, and regulatory concerns, as well as the various biological, and technological challenges.
+Tailoring medical solutions to patients, and doctors improves the final outcome.
+Leading brands active in global 3D bioprinting market space such as L’Oréal are investing premium into R&D to discover ways to create 3D printed skin.
+3D bio-printed skin is useful not just for humans directly but also for skincare, and other related segments seeking new ways to test their products, study human organ functioning, and test pharmaceutical drugs without requiring living humans, or animals.
+The real challenge facing the 3D bioprinting market players is its overly complicated know-hows, and therefore the associated ethical, and regulatory concerns, as well as the various biological, and technological challenges.

 Allevi Inc., Andiamo, Aspect Biosystems Ltd, CELLINK GLOBAL, CoreLink, LLC., ENVISIONTEC, INC., LAZARUS 3D, LightForce Ortho, Organovo Holdings Inc., Poietis, and Tissue Regeneration Systems Inc. are some of the significant players driving the competitive landscape of the global 3D bioprinting market.